 Aggregate Information or data on visitors to our site and how the site is being used, including the pages users are viewing, will also be logged.
 Aggregate data does not identify individuals but rather describes data as a whole.
 We may also share aggregate Information or data with market analysts, advertisers, business partners, sponsors, and any other third parties.

-We may also share Information as required by law or to cooperate with legal authorities in a criminal investigation.
+We may also share Information as required by law, to cooperate with legal authorities in a criminal investigation or in order to establish, exercise, or defend our legal rights.

 Please remember that when you respond to a classified advertisement by email you are sending information to a third party and not to IHI or IHI.org.
 We cannot control the use or security of any Information that you send to a third party, so please be careful.